-The following benefits plans and programs shall be maintained for employees subject to the terms and conditions contained in the respective Plan documents.
+The following benefits plans and programs shall be maintained for employees subject to the terms and conditions contained in the respective Plan Documents.
 All Plan Documents, applicable amendments, and revision required by Federal and State regulation are incorporated in this Contract by reference.
 The following sections of this Article outline the primary provisions of the primary Plans, but the plan policy/certificates provide the coverage details and guidance and are binding.

-The Company shall be allowed to change providers of the Life Insurance, Short Term Disability, and Long-Term Disability Plans, provided that the new plans provide benefits that are substantially equivalent to those provided at the time of ratification of this Agreement.
+The Company shall be allowed to change providers of the benefit plans noted below, provided that the new plans provide benefits that are substantially equivalent to those provided at the time of ratification of this

+Agreement.